jgrassler/talks/monasca-onboarding/src/main.md

   * Collect metrics on monitored systems and forward them to `monasca-api`

-  * Easily extendible by adding custom plugins
+  * Easily extensible by adding custom plugins

 * Development Information